qayyumabro/Youtube-Transcript-AI-Summary/README.md

 Before you submit issue:

-You will need OpenAI API Key and advance balanace in account for the summaries that are generated directly on Youtube website.
+You will need OpenAI API Key and advance balance in account for the summaries that are generated directly on Youtube website.
 This is seperate from your monthly subscription on ChatGPT.

 https://platform.openai.com/account/api-keys